ARTICLES

 National Farmers Day Honors Farmers

-Photo by @vegetable.garden.dubai on Instagram
+Photo by @vegetable.garden.dubai

-Alternative Versions of the National Farmers Day
+Alternative Versions of National Farmers Day

 Globally, similar celebrations marking the day exist.
 While National Farmers Day is celebrated on different dates in numerous other countries worldwide, its essence remains the same.
-It's remarkable that there is no known special day for farmers in Europe or South America as there is in Asia, Africa and North America.
+It's remarkable that there is no known special day for farmers in Europe or South America as there is in Asia, Africa, and North America.

 In Pakistan, this holiday has recently been added to the calendar and was first celebrated in 2019.
 The day is commemorated on December 19 and is used to promote farmers’ welfare and success.
+On the other hand, in Afghanistan, it is observed on March 22 every year as part of the Afghan New Year, which is also the Persian New Year known as Nowruz.

 National Farmers Day Honors Farmers

-Photo by @robsallotment on Instagram
+Photo by @robsallotment

 In Ghana, Farmers' Day is observed on the first Friday of December.
 This West African country recognizes the critical role of farmers in its economy and honors them through various activities, including a grand durbar which is a traditional gathering where outstanding farmers are awarded.